vranki/hemppa/README.md

 ### Mastodon

 Send toots to Mastodon.
 You can login to Mastodon with the bot and toot with it.

-Login is personal - it's mapped to your Matrix ID.
+Normal login is personal - it's mapped to your Matrix ID.

+Room login overrides personal login and allows room admins to toot to a specified account.

 You can limit usage to bot owners only or make it public.

+Note: You can subscribe to Mastodon users and hashtags with stock RSS feed integration.
+Mastodon generates the feeds automatically!

 Commands:

 * !md status - print status of mastodon module
-* !md login [instanceurl] [e-mail] [password] - log in your Matrix user to mastodon instance (do in private chat!)
+* !md login [instanceurl] [e-mail] [password] - log in your Matrix user to Mastodon instance (do in private chat!)
-* !md toot [toot] - send a toot message
+* !md toot [toot] - send a toot message.
+If said in a room with per-room login, user must be a admin in the room.
 * !md logout - log out the user from the bot
+* !md roomlogin [room] [instanceurl] [e-mail] [password] - same as login but assigns a per-room mastodon account  (do in private chat!)
+* !md roomlogout - Say in a room that has per-room login.
+This will remove the login.
+Must be room admin.
 * !md setpublic - ANY user can use login command to login and use the Mastodon module (must be done as bot owner)
 * !md setprivate - Only bot owners can use Mastodon module (default) (must be done as bot owner)
+* !md clear - Clear all logins from the bot

-Example of login command:
+Example commands:

 * !md login https://my.instance/ me@email.invalid r00tm3
+* !md roomlogin #myroom:matrix.org https://my.instance/ me@email.invalid r00tm3

 ## Bot setup